amrohatim/theproject_backend/first_registration_step_validation_guide.md

 **First step validation rules for merchant**
--IF the email is verified add a value to the 'email_verified' column in the users table.
--IF the business name is found in the database throw a validation error "Business name is already taken".
+-IF the Full name is found in the database throw a validation error "Full name is already taken".
 -Check IF the email is found in the database and this email has registration step with value 'verified' throw a validation error "You have a registered company with this email you cannot create two accounts with the same email , please log in" and show a dialog to login to the existing account.
 -Check IF the email is found in the database and this email has registration step with value 'license_completed' throw a validation error "You have a submit company information wait for admin approval you will receive an email or a call from our support team , Thank you for your patience.",and show a dialog to login to the existing account.
 -Check IF the phone is found in the database and this phone has registration step with value 'verified' throw a validation error "You have a registered company with this phone you cannot create two accounts with the same phone",and show a dialog to login to the existing account.